 A lawyer or law firm may sell, and a lawyer or law firm may purchase, with or without consideration, a law practice, including good will, if the following conditions are satisfied:

-(c) Actual written notice is given to each of the seller's clients regarding:
+(c) The seller gives written notice to each of the seller’s clients regarding:

 (1) the proposed sale;

 (d) The fees charged clients shall not be increased by reason of the sale.
-The purchaser may, however, refuse to undertake the representation unless the client consents to pay the purchaser fees at a rate not exceeding the fees charged by the purchaser for rendering substantially similar services prior to the initiation of the purchase negotiations.
+The purchaser may, however, refuse to include a particular representation in the purchase unless the client consents to pay the purchaser fees at a rate not exceeding the fees charged by the purchaser for rendering substantially similar services prior to the initiation of the purchase negotiations.

 The practice of law is a profession, not merely a business.
 Clients are not commodities that can be purchased and sold at will.
 Pursuant to this Rule, when a lawyer or an entire firm ceases to practice and another lawyer or firm takes over the representation, the selling lawyer or firm may obtain compensation for the reasonable value of the practice as may withdrawing partners of law firms.
 See Rules 5.4 and 5.6.